SabineWren/ThemePark/README.md

 Shoelace requires a one-time copy of its Bootstrap icons.
 Copy the shoelace assets directory into Web_Root.
 Bring your own web server.

 ### TODO Mock Website
-1. Remove 'auto' light/dark state, instead choosing one automatically.
-I originally did this in the first pass, but didn't like how it looked and instead copied the Shoelace docs.
-I'll try again with a custom toggle switch.
-2. Save theme selection to local storage to handle page refresh.
+- Save theme selection to local storage to handle page refresh.
 Shoelace does this in their docs, so I'll probably just copy it.
-3. Add many components to a mock site to test theming.
+- Add many components to a mock site to test theming.
-4. Implement full support for Nord Polar Night, as it's the best-documented dark theme that also has a corresponding light theme.
+- Implement full support for Nord Polar Night, as it's the best-documented dark theme that also has a corresponding light theme.

 ### TODO Theme Tooling
 1. Figure out a better way to map theme colours to Shoelace.